grkndev/snowflake-id/README.md

 # Snowflake ID Generator

-A simple and customizable Snowflake ID generator for JavaScript and TypeScript projects.
+A simple and customizable Snowflake ID generator for JavaScript and TypeScript projects, now with an additional random ID generation feature.

 ## Installation